Cray-HPE/docs-csm/install/deploy_final_ncn.md

 The next steps require `csi` from the installation media. `csi` will not be provided on an NCN otherwise because it is used for Cray installation and bootstrap.

-1. SSH back into `ncn-m001`, or restart a local console and resume the typescript.
+1. SSH back into `ncn-m001` or restart a local console; resume the typescript.

     ```bash
     ncn-m001# script -af /metal/bootstrap/prep/admin/csm-verify.$(date +%Y-%m-%d).txt